sharasolns/sh-frontend/docs/guide/installation.md

 9. tablePerPage: This is the number of items that will be displayed per page in the table.
 10. toastTimer: This is the time in milliseconds that the toast will be displayed.
 11. baseApiUrl: This is the base api url that will be used when making all api requests
+11. userEndpoint: This is the api url that logged in user will be fetched from, it should return an object of authenticated user